 Tips for Cooking Bacon in the Oven

 - Sweeten it Up - If you like sweet and salty bacon, brush a little of real maple syrup on each slice, or even a small sprinkling of brown sugar.

 - How to Store - Cooked bacon is good kept in an airtight container in the refrigerator for about 1 week.

-- How to Reheat – To reheat bacon slices, wrap in paper towel and heat in the microwave for approximately 15 seconds.
+- How to Reheat - To reheat bacon slices, wrap in a paper towel and heat in the microwave for approximately 15 seconds.